 The UTSA Mobile Go Center (MGC) supports the Texas Higher Education Coordinating Board’s campaign’s efforts to achieve the student participation and success goals of the 60x30TX initiative by 2030.

-The 42 foot mobile computer lab serves elementary, middle, and high school students and is dedicated to increasing the number of students enrolled and succeeding in higher education programs especially those traditionally underrepresented in the state of Texas.
+The 42-foot mobile computer lab serves middle and high school students and is dedicated to increasing the number of students enrolled and succeeding in higher education programs, especially those traditionally underrepresented in the state of Texas.
 Thanks to the generous support of the Texas Pioneer Foundation, Ancira, H.E.B. and others, the Mobile Go Center offers college awareness and access information to students, families and counselors in San Antonio and surrounding areas in Bexar County.

 Presenters for College/Career Fairs